Interprovincial Trade Pilot

 OSF encourages the province to announce and roll out these pilots in 2025 for eastern and northern regions of Ontario.

-For the “Ready to Grow Pilot,” OSF supports the initiative for Ontario plants to access markets beyond Ontario and supports expansion of the pilot program for plants in other provinces that meet or exceed Ontario’s processing standards.
+OSF supports the “Ready to Grow Pilot,” initiative for Ontario plants to access markets beyond Ontario and supports expansion of the pilot program for plants in other provinces that meet or exceed Ontario’s processing standards.